tsbmediaventure/ConsCent-docs/docs/mobile/ios.md

 4. The blocker View supports both portrait and landscape orientation
 5. Make sure the height of the paywall view is more than 600 in portrait and 336 in landscape to avoid any view obstruction, alternatively if you're not passing the subscriber view you can have the paywall height of 313 in portrait, 336 in landscape
 6. If you don't have a valid session ID the logIn with Conscent button will not show
-7. if you have valid session you will se the user's account balance in the paywall
+7. If you have valid session you will see the user's account balance in the paywall
 8. The view automatically center all of its content so it's fine if you don't want the subscription view